pg-sharding/spqr/README.md

 - **Dedicated read-only mode**.
 Once enabled, the router will respond to a SHOW transaction_read_only command with "true" and handle only read-only queries, similar to a standard PostgreSQL replica.
 - **Minor overhead for query execution**.
 See benchmarks [here](docs/Benchmarks.md) and [here](https://gitlab.com/postgres-ai/postgresql-consulting/tests-and-benchmarks/-/issues/30).
 - **Varias authentication types**.
 From basic OK and plain text to MD5 and SCRUM, see [Authentication.md](docs/Authentication.md).
+- **Live configuration reloading**.
+You can send a SIGHUP signal to the router's process.
+This will trigger the router to reload its configuration file and apply any changes without interrupting its operation.
+- **Statistics**.
+You can get access to statitics in router's administrative console via [SHOW command](https://github.com/pg-sharding/spqr/blob/master/yacc/console/gram.y#L319).
 - *Falling unrouted queries to the world shard*.
 SPQR is optimized for single-shard OLTP queries.
 But we have long-term plans to support routing queries for 2 or more shards.

 ## Development